3+3 BS/JD Pre-Law Program

 • English: Build your awareness of the methods, theories, and technologies for both the creation and analysis of literary texts while you gain skills in critical or creative writing.
 English is offered as a minor and an immersion.

 • Chemistry: Knowledge of chemistry is fundamental to an understanding of biology, biochemistry, geology and medicine, and areas of astronomy, physics, and engineering.
-It is especially useful for students who wish to pursue a career in patent law.
 Chemistry is offered as a minor and an immersion.

 Extracurricular Activities

 Getting involved in activities outside the classroom will allow you to connect with other students who share your interest in the law, as well as provides the opportunity to hone the skills necessary to succeed in law school in new and fun ways.
-While you're encouraged to join a variety of clubs and organizations, several that may be of particular interest include:
+While you're encouraged to join a variety of clubs and organizations, these may be of special interest to you:

 • Mock Trial Association–RIT’s mock trial team competes in both invitational and regional tournaments sanctioned by the American Mock Trial Association.
 It offers excellent preparation for students interested in attending law school, providing networking opportunities as well as practice in developing persuasive, cohesive arguments and delivering them in a court-like setting.